-- (1) This section applies if- - (a) interstate transfer duty is paid or payable for a transfer, or agreement for the transfer, of shares of a corporate trustee or relevant corporation for a corporate trustee; and - (b) the transfer or agreement is a relevant acquisition. - (2) Corporate trustee duty imposed on the relevant acquisition must be reduced by the amount of the interstate transfer duty. - (3) In this section-
+- (1) This section applies if- - (a) interstate transfer duty is paid or payable for a transfer, or agreement for the transfer, of shares of a corporate trustee or relevant corporation for a corporate trustee; and interstate transfer duty means a duty in another State equivalent to transfer duty under this Act.

+- (b) the transfer or agreement is a relevant acquisition. - (2) Corporate trustee duty imposed on the relevant acquisition must be reduced by the amount of the interstate transfer duty. - (3) In this section-